lrdj/goodlookslikethis/_posts/2024-02-13-thomas-wilson-accessibility-list.md

 title: "Thomas Wilson's very helpful accessibility list"

 subtitle: >
-  [Debbie Levitt](https://www.linkedin.com/in/debbielevitt/) suggested that Thomas post his list on Medium or something as inside the LinkedIn walled garden, content seems to disappear on the whim of an algorythm.
+  Debbie Levitt (See here profile at https://www.linkedin.com/in/debbielevitt/) suggested that Thomas post his list on Medium or something as inside the LinkedIn walled garden, content seems to disappear on the whim of an algorythm.
 So I figured I'd post it here.
 This URL isn't going anywhere:-)

 hero_image: /i/thomaswilsonprofile.jpg